Last Updated on Jan 13, 2025 by Vanessa Sequeira

+When evaluating a fund’s performance, one of the most critical metrics investors consider is the average mutual fund returns in India.
+It serves as a benchmark for understanding how well a fund has performed over time, offering insights into its potential for wealth creation.
 There are several mutual funds available in the market, with each one consisting of a different portfolio composition, risk and growth prospect.
 For example, a large-cap mutual fund consists of companies with high market capitalisation and are suitable for investors with low-risk appetite.
-In contrast, a small-cap mutual fund comprises of companies with small market capitalisation and is ideal for investors with high-risk appetite.
+In contrast, a small-cap mutual fund comprises companies with small market capitalisation and is ideal for investors with high-risk appetite.

 Therefore, finding the right one according to your investment objective and risk appetite would make all the difference.
-In this blog, using Tickertape Mutual Fund Screener, we have derived a list of top-performing mutual funds across different market capitalisations.
+In this blog, using Tickertape Mutual Fund Screener, we have listed the average returns on mutual funds in India across different market capitalisations.

-Note: The data is as of 11th October 2023.
-The best-performing large-cap mutual funds are sorted according to their 10-yr returns by using Tickertape Mutual Fund Screener.
+Note: The data is as of 9th January 2024.
+The highest return mutual funds are sorted according to their 10-yr returns by using Tickertape Mutual Fund Screener.

 • Plan – Growth